 Excerpt from the exhibition press release, courtesy of Glass Rice

 “In her latest body of abstract work, Favin draws inspiration from The Ten Oxherding Images, a Zen Buddhist text from the 12th century consisting of ten figurative paintings with short poems accompanying each image.
 The visual narrative depicts the journey from the early stages of a meditative practice and to ultimately, a return to the original self.
-In the allegorical paintings, the ox represents the original self and the ox-herder is representative of the part of us that seeks the ever elusive 'original self’”
+In the allegorical paintings, the ox represents the original self and the ox-herder is representative of the part of us that seeks the original self.

 Source material from The Met Online Archive and The Ten Oxherding Images translation from Wim Van Den Dungen.